Abdelouahed06/daiif_js_tp/README.md

 # JSON Placeholder Users API Project

-This project displays user information fetched from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/users).
+This simple [project](https://abdelouahed06.github.io/daiif_js_tp/) displays user information fetched from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/users).
 The data is displayed in a simple card layout on the webpage.

 ## Features